 As the Minnesota pedestrian death rate climbs, it is essential to consider the steps required to protect those who walk on the streets.
 Over the past decade, pedestrian fatalities in the US significantly increased.

 In 2021, vehicles killed 7,485 pedestrians, according to The Guardian.
 This marks a 65 percent increase since 2011 and the highest annual total in 40 years.
 Pedestrian fatalities in Minnesota reached their highest levels since 1998.
-While a lot of that can be attributed to distracted driving, there are other factors.
+While a lot of that can be attributed to distracted driving, there are other car accident factors.

 Potential causes for increased death

 Alcohol and distractions, such as mobile devices, play a significant role in causing collisions and deaths.
 However, the growing popularity of light truck vehicles (LTVs), including SUVs, pick-ups, and vans, has made the streets more dangerous for pedestrians.
 LTVs are two to three times more lethal than passenger cars in pedestrian collisions due to their taller front ends, reduced visibility from windshield pillar positioning and large size.
 Pedestrian fatalities increase as LTV sales rise.